Kaori61/Quality_of_Life_Dashnoard/README.md

 # Quality_of_Life_Dashnoard

 ## Overview
 Quality of life index is evaluated based on 8 subcategories : Purchasing power, Safety, Healthcare, Cost of living and so on.
-This interacive dashboard provides insights for which subcategories contributes to a high quality of life index by analysing the dataset.
+This interactive dashboard provides insights for which subcategories contribute to a high quality of life index by analysing the dataset.

 ## Data Used
 Click here to jump to [Quality of life index by country](https://www.kaggle.com/datasets/marcelobatalhah/quality-of-life-index-by-country)